Williamson County, Texas

-Williamson County is part of the Austin-Round Rock-Georgetown metropolitan statistical area.
+Williamson County is part of the Austin-Round Rock-San Marcos metropolitan statistical area.
 It was included with Austin in the Best Cities to Live in for 2009 by the Milken Institute.
-It is on both the Edwards Plateau to the west, rocky terrain and hills, and Texas Blackland Prairies in the east, rich, fertile farming land.
+Located in Central Texas, it is on both the Edwards Plateau to the west, rocky terrain and hills, and Texas Blackland Prairies in the east, rich, fertile farming land.
 The two areas are roughly bisected by Interstate 35.

 History

 Prehistoric

 Much of Williamson County has been the site of human habitation for at least 11,200 years.
 The earliest known inhabitants of the area lived during the late Pleistocene (Ice Age), and are linked to the Clovis culture around 9,200 BC based on evidence found at Bell County's much-studied Gault Site.
 One of the most important discoveries in recent times is the ancient skeletal remains dubbed the "Leanderthal Lady" because of its age and proximity to Leander, Texas.
 It was discovered by accident by the Texas Department of Transportation workers while drilling core samples for a new highway.
 The site has been extensively studied for many years, and samples from this site carbon date to the Pleistocene period around 10,500 years ago.
 Prehistoric and Archaic "open occupation" campsites are also found throughout the county along streams and other water sources, including Brushy Creek in Round Rock and the San Gabriel River in Georgetown.
 Such evidence of Archaic-period inhabitants is often in the form of relics and flint tools recovered from burned rock middens.
 Many such sites were inundated when the San Gabriel River was dammed to create Lake Granger.

 The earliest known historical Native American occupants, the Tonkawa, were a flint-working, hunting people who followed the buffalo on foot and periodically set fire to the prairie to aid them in their hunts.
 During the 18th century, they made the transition to a horse culture and used firearms to a limited extent.
 After they were crowded out by white settlement, the Comanches continued to raid settlements in the county until the 1860s.
 Also, small numbers of Kiowa, Yojuane, Tawakoni, and Mayeye Indians apparently were living in the county at the time of the earliest Anglo settlements.